An open suitcase on a sandy beach, containing the Statue of Liberty, the U.S. Capitol, and an American flag, symbolizing travel to the United States.

 Additional considerations when moving to the USA as a Canadian

-In addition to visa requirements and moving costs, several things must be considered to ensure all your i’s are dotted, and t’s are crossed before moving to the USA.
+In addition to visa requirements for Canadians moving to the US, several things must be considered to ensure all your i’s are dotted, and t’s are crossed before moving to the USA.

 Buying a home